AntonSol919/www.linkspace.dev/index.md

 ## Links

-See [Quick Start](https://www.linkspace.dev/code_intro.html) for a bash introduction to the packet format and using the cli.
+See [Quick Start](https://www.linkspace.dev/code_intro.html) for a bash introduction to the packet format and using the cli tool.
 The [Guide](https://www.linkspace.dev/guide/index.html) goes into more depth on the API and technical design.
 [Tutorials](https://www.linkspace.dev/tutorial/index.html) has some annotated examples.